-- dee Hobsbawn-Smith is the 35th Writer in Residence at the Saskatoon Public Library.
+- dee Hobsbawn-Smith served as the 35th Writer in Residence at the Saskatoon Public Library.
 She grew up in a gypsy Air Force family.
 Her award-winning journalism, poetry, essays and fiction have appeared in books, newspapers, magazines, anthologies and literary journals in Canada, the USA and elsewhere.
 Her restaurant, Foodsmith, was a leader in Calgaryís emerging locavore scene between 1992 and 1994, where she served for many years as a chef, educator, journalist and culinary expert.

 Her fifth book, Foodshed: An Edible Alberta Alphabet, won the Best Canadian English-language Food Literature award in the 2013 Gourmand World Book Awards; won Best Culinary Book in the 2013 High Plains Book Awards; and in 2014, it received third place in Les Dames d'Escoffier M.F.K.
 Fisher Writing Award for North American and United Kingdom women writers.

-She has had poems appear in numerous anthologies, including Wilf Perreault: On the Alley/Dans la Ruelle; Entanglements Eco-poetry; Pith & Wry; Seek It: Writers & Artists Do Sleep;The Challenge of Three; and None and All of This is True.
+She has had poems appear in numerous anthologies, including Wilf Perreault: On the Alley/Dans la Ruelle; 70; Line Dance; Entanglements Eco-poetry; Pith & Wry; Seek It: Writers & Artists Do Sleep;The Challenge of Three; and None and All of This is True.

-At present, she lives on the family land west of Saskatoon with her partner, the writer Dave Margoshes, their dogs, cats and books.
+At present, she lives on the family land west of Saskatoon with her partner, the writer Dave Margoshes, their dog, cats and books.
 She is currently writing a novel, an essay collection and new poetry.
 She completed her Master of Fine Arts (MFA) in Writing degree at the University of Saskatchewan in Saskatoon.

 - Fiction » Literary